osg-htc/docs/docs/worker-node/install-singularity.md

 ### Configuring singularity ###

-The OSG distribution of singularity includes a feature called `underlay` that is not enabled by default but recommended because it is less vulnerable to security problems than the default `overlay` feature.
+The OSG distribution of singularity includes a feature called `underlay` that enables using bind mount points that do not exist in the container image.
+It is not enabled by default but recommended because it is less vulnerable to security problems than the similar default `overlay` feature.
 In addition, the `overlay` feature does not work on RHEL6 and does not work correctly on RHEL7 when container images are distributed by CVMFS.